Rajnish379/nextjs-ecommerce/README.md

 ## Getting Started

+If there is topology server error that means ur IP address is not configured in mongo db.
+So please add it and wait for the changes to be deployed there.
+Then restart your app.

 npm i daisyui prisma @prisma/client next-auth @auth/prisma-adapter prettier eslint-config-prettier prettier-plugin-tailwindcss zod

 Use the above command to install all the necessary packages